KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 # Docker Networking Deep Dive
-Docker networking is a very interesting topic, and I have been hoping to write about it for a long time.
-I hope you enjoy this article as much as I enjoyed writing it!
+Docker networking is a fascinating topic.
+When one knows how to use Docker, then knowing it's networking and other internals helps even more.

-In this article, I have explained different networking modes available in docker, the mechanisms of service discovery, and procedure to join containers to each other for troubleshooting.
+In this document, I have explained:
+* different networking modes available in docker,
+* the mechanisms of service discovery,
+* and procedure to join containers to each other for troubleshooting.

 **Note:** The examples are from a docker host running **Fedora Linux 31**, and **Docker Engine 19.03.8** .